 Hineinu activists will spend three months living in the South Hebron Hills and engaging in daily solidarity activities in coordination with our Palestinian partners.
 They will accompany local residents while they are shepherding, farming, commuting, and engaging in a variety of activities in which they may face military or settler harassment.
 Activists will be available to act in coordination with our partners in the event of home demolitions or other efforts to displace residents, document ongoing events, and participate in nonviolent direct action in the region.

 Throughout the three months, activists will work to communicate their experiences to transnational audiences, crafting narratives that can advance coresistance efforts.
 They will work with Palestinian activists to highlight their stories and experiences living and resisting under occupation, serving to further amplify partners’ voices.
-Additional activities include developing solidarity initiatives with other relevant organizations, and participating in workshops and trainings by local activists and experts in the field.
+Additional activities include developing solidarity initiatives with other relevant organizations, participating in workshops and trainings by local activists and experts in the field, and studying Arabic in communities with local teachers.
 Over the course of the program, participating activists will build relationships that will expand and strengthen CJNV’s network of solidarity and coresistance.

-During the three months, CJNV will provide participants with group lodging, logistical support, nonviolent direct action training, and facilitation.
+CJNV will provide participants with group lodging, logistical support, nonviolent direct action training, educational workshops, and facilitation.
 Participants will also engage in an active and intentional process with one another and benefit from a variety of educational, political, and skills-building activities meant to resource and empower them in their work as Jewish solidarity activists in the South Hebron Hills.

 We know from our experience that the presence of solidarity activists mitigates settler and military violence against local activists and community residents in Area C of the occupied West Bank.
 CJNV has forged dynamic, sustained, and trusting relationships in solidarity with communities throughout the region across five years of coresistance against the occupation.